emo-bon/emobon-ontology/README.md

-This repository contains the artefacts to realize validation of Emo-Bon related data.
+This repository contains everything related to the EMO BON ontology

 # Directory structure
 * `+/data/`: Directory where EMO BON data translated to RDF (turtle syntax) is stored